YCyoon1994/swpp202001/README.md

 - Apr.
 28: Please read [project/document.pdf](project/document.pdf) to see the
 documents that you need to submit before/during the team project.

+- Apr.
+30: Binary operators / Integer comparisons now take the size of bitwidth of inputs (needed for correct evaluation of signed operations).
+The result is zero-extended.
+See [project/spec.pdf](project/spec.pdf).

 ## Assignments

 - Mar.
 19: Assignment 1 is announced.
 See here: https://github.com/aqjune/swpp202001-assn1